 Yes, you can get it activated further for a certain duration by paying a fixed amount.

-How will I know that the techniques I am learning will be applicable on the real GMAT?
+Question 5: How will I know that the techniques I am learning will be applicable to the real GMAT?

-It’s easy to verify the utility of the techniques learnt in the class.
-You may try applying them on the questions in the Official Guide which is a book by GMAC.
+It’s easy to verify the utility of the techniques learned in the class.
+You may try applying them to the questions in the Official Guide which is a book by the GMAC.
 We also discuss these questions in the class in order to teach the application of these techniques.
 Also, it is important to note that the questions created by the TPR team are standardized.
-The members of TPR team are expert in their field and have experience of several years in the content preparation.
+The members of the TPR team are experts in their field and have experience of several years in the content preparation.
 They are trained in writing questions as per the norms of the GMAT.

 Yes, you can.
 But, we do not advise our students to do so as your old scores are required by your teachers to know your progress.
-Also, you will see a few repeated questions.
+Also, you will see a few repeated questions if you will retake the test.
 Thus, your score will not be reflective of your current progress.